RESEARCH

 As a low-cost, rapid prototype system, we started with a Jetson Nano development kit which just barely fits in a 4" BlueRobotics housing.
 The original plan was to use Raspberry Pi Global Shutter cameras based on the IMX296 sensor, as they are readily available and inexpensive.

-After a bit of thrashing, we determined the kernel driver for the bare IMX296 sensor was not mature in the Nvidia kernel (Sony and Pi have introduced a driver to more modern kernels to support the camera for Pi distributions).
+After a bit of thrashing, we determined the kernel driver for the bare IMX296 sensor was not mature in the Nvidia kernel (Sony and Pi have introduced a driver to more modern kernels to support the camera on the Pi).
 As a plan B, we switched to IMX296 modules from Vision Components.
-VC modules are slightly more expensive than the Pi, but are readily available from Mouser.
+VC modules are slightly more expensive than the Pi module, but are readily available from Mouser.

-VC integates a lightweight abstraction layer into their camera sensors which lets them use a single, fairly simple kernel driver for their full line of MIPI cameras, but the module can still uses the argus image signal processing (ISP) built into the Jetson.
+VC integrates a lightweight abstraction layer into their camera sensors which lets them use a single, fairly simple kernel driver for their full line of MIPI cameras, but the module still uses the argus image signal processing (ISP) built into the Jetson.

 Here is a block diagram showing integration with the BlueROV